Why You Should Switch To Gel Nail Polish vs. Acrylic Nail Polish

 The bad about acrylic nails

-If you're thinking about getting acrylic nails, there are a few things to consider.
+If you're thinking about getting acrylics for your nails, there are a few things to consider.
 For one, they can be more brittle and less flexible than gel nails, so they're more likely to chip or break.

-With gel nails, you only have to file down the top coat.
-There are two additional (the gel polish and the base coat) layers underneath, which prevent filing down to your natural nail.
+Unlike gel nails, which has three layers of coating, you only need to file down the top coat.
+Beneath the top coat are two additional layers (the gel polish and the base coat), which prevents you from filing down to your natural nail.

 Plus, acrylics are more prone to yellowing over time.
-This is because the mixture of liquid monomer and powder polymer used to create acrylic nails can cause yellowing of the natural nails over time.
+This is because the mixture of liquid and powder mixture used to create acrylic nails can cause yellowing of the natural nails over time.

 In contrast, gel nails are less likely to yellow because they are made from a liquid resin that is cured under a UV or LED light.